Last Updated on April 26, 2026 by Bibhu Ranjan Mund, MPH

 - More of this kind of cheese has protein and calcium.

-- On the impact on gut microbiota, eating these cheeses was found to increase the variety of intestinal bacteria and the number of representatives of the family Lachnospiraceae when eaten in reasonable quantities.
+- On the impact on gut microbiota, eating these cheeses was found to increase the variety of intestinal bacteria when eaten in reasonable quantities.

 - The food products are also easily incorporated into the diets usually followed by teenagers and can be fitted in packed lunch, sandwiches and snacks during and after exercise.

-- Those that are raw or simply called artisanal cheeses with labeling of either aged or cultured are the best to give maximum benefits.
+- Raw or simply artisanal cheeses with labeling of either aged or cultured are the best to give maximum benefits.

 - On the contrary, cheese slices and spreads should be avoided which are highly processed.